thomasn1003/thomasn1003.github.io/README.md

-# Hello World
+# Portfolio
 This is my home page!
 My name is Thomas Nguyen and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
+These are some of my projects that I have worked on.
+If you have any questions or inquiries contact me at thomas1003nguyen@gmail.com

 ## Computer Science Projects
 My GitHub page is http://github.com/thomasn1003.